 Folegandros is a small island, shaped by centuries of agriculture.
 It has a modest hiking network of 30 km of well-preserved trails.

 Read here when is best to go to Greece.
-My favorite months to hike in Greece is October (warm but not too much) and April (everything has blossomed).
+My favorite months to hike in Greece are October (warm but not too much) and April (everything has blossomed).

 Livadaki Beach